Execution modes

 └── acquires sandbox (Docker/K8s/Lambda) with EMPTY env

-└── dispatches tool execution via tool runner RPC
+└── dispatches tool execution via the tool runner

 └── writes output to postgres

 Security: isolation is the trust boundary.
-Network policy applies (NONE / EGRESS_ONLY / FULL).
+Network policy applies (none, egress_only, or full).
 Filesystem is container-local; nothing persists by default.

-• Run a user-supplied Python snippet, return the result.
+• Running a user-supplied Python snippet and returning the result.

-• Execute an unverified shell command from a workflow input.
+• Executing an unverified shell command from a workflow input.

-• Run a code linter or formatter on user-provided code.
+• Running a code linter or formatter on user-provided code.

-• Generate a thumbnail with imagemagick — needs isolation in case of a bad input file, but no credentials.
+• Generating a thumbnail with imagemagick — needs isolation in case of a bad input file, but no credentials.

-Mode 1 plus a Sealed Identity is injected into the sandbox env.
+Sandboxed mode plus a per-customer identity is injected into the sandbox env.
 Tools running inside can read customer credentials and behavior knobs.

 Topology: